Someone Call A Doctor! (Or a Surgeon)

 Thanks to the addition of around 30 cubic meters of the grey, sloppy stuff, our first pile cap is now complete.

-In the meantime, our old green, unsightly storage container had to be removed.
-This was the work of moments however, as aluminium sheet, just a few millimeters thick is no match for the steel bucket of a JCB type thingy.
+In the meantime, our old, green, unsightly storage container had to be removed.
+This was the work of moments; however, an aluminium sheet, just a few millimetres thick, is no match for the steel bucket of a JCB-type thingy.